This BEST Blueberry Muffin Recipe is easy, delicious, and made in one bowl! Bakes beautiful, bakery-style blueberry muffins every time!

 - Sprinkle tops of muffins with additional sugar for topping.

 - Bake until lightly golden brown and cake tester comes out clean when inserted in the middle, about 25 minutes.
-Allow to cool about 10 minutes before serving.
+Allow to cool for just a few minutes in the muffin tin, then turn the muffins out onto a cooling rack and cool for about 10 minutes before serving.